Overview

 Waivers

-Montana Arthritis, through its Board of Directors or Chief Compliance Officer, as applicable, may waive provisions of this Code in appropriate circumstances, provided that any waiver that involves the directors or executive officers may be made only by the Board of Directors.
+Pure Healthcare, through its Board of Directors or Chief Compliance Officer, as applicable, may waive provisions of this Code in appropriate circumstances, provided that any waiver that involves the directors or executive officers may be made only by the Board of Directors.